The Five Questions You Must Answer Before Retiring

 We will review your current investments, the tax impact of proposed changes, and discuss your comfort level with risk.

 3. Goal Setting

-Three to four weeks after the Preliminary Review meeting, we will review your cash flow and net worth statement, along with finalizing your financial planning goals.
+After the Preliminary Investment Review meeting, we will discuss your cash flow and net worth statements, along with confirming your financial planning goals.

 4. Plan Presentation & Investment Proposal

 After the Goal Setting meeting, we will present multiple plan scenarios for your approval.
 We will also discuss how our investment strategies will integrate with the requirements of your financial plan.

 We will follow up to review any questions you may have concerning your financial plan and/or investment portfolio.

 Our Team’s Commitment To You

 - Your call or email will be returned on the same business day.

 - Recommendations that are in your best interest.